 The cards are heavily merchant branded.
 The merchant's name is printed on the front in a choice of fonts and colors and the merchant's contact info is printed on the back.
 The card design can be one of 20 generic designs (see screenshot) or can be customized with any image uploaded by merchant (cost is the same, but minimum quantity rises to 500, and turnaround time is 15 business days, so almost too late for the 2014 holiday season).
 The only Square branding is a small logo, seen back-of-card, lower right (see top of post).

 The cards are reloadable, so they can be used as a loyalty platform, with rewards based on load amount.
 For example, my favorite coffee shop adds an extra 10% of value for each load.

 Starbucks Unveils In-Store "Card Collection"

-It's no surprise, last year the company reported that $1.4 billion was loaded to cards during 4th quarter and an astonishing 1 out of every 8 U.S. adults received a Starbucks card.
+It's no surprise.
+Last year, the company reported that $1.4 billion was loaded onto cards during 4th quarter and an astonishing 1 out of every 8 U.S. adults received a Starbucks card.
 It looks like they are going for 1 in 7 this year.

 I've been following bank efforts in gift cards for 10 years and have found little exciting to report (see archives).
-While there has been a few bursts of activity around the holidays the last few years (previous posts), banks seem content to let their customers pick up cards at Safeway.
-Even Chase, which has a great card that my son uses, and was the highest rated big-bank card in Consumer Reports (Aug 2013 Prepaid Buying Guide), has zero merchandising for "gift cards" on its website (see third screenshot below).
+While a few bursts of activity have occurred at holiday times the last few years (previous posts), banks seem content to let their customers pick up cards at Safeway.
+Even Chase, which has a great card that my son uses, and was the highest-rated big-bank card in Consumer Reports (Aug 2013, Prepaid Buying Guide), has zero merchandising for "gift cards" on its website (see third screenshot below).

 #1: First step in ordering plastic gift cards from Square's merchant dashboard